claw-project/claw-language-specification/README.md

 # Think about directives interpretation order and complete this list
 ```

-Users must be aware that directives transformation are applied successfully and
+Users must be aware that directives transformation are applied sequentially and
 therefore, a transformation can be performed on already transformed code.